orenaksakal/personal-blog/content/blog/Default-Parameters-In-ES6/index.md

     autoPluralize('phone'); // PHONES
 ```
 #### WATCHOUT
-There is one pitfull using function executions as default parameters:
+There is one pitfall using function executions as default parameters:
 **Functions defined in function body will throw Referance Error**

 ```js